ietf-wg-cellar/ebml-specification/specification.markdown

 or equal to 10.

 The lower and upper bounds can be combined into an expression to form a closed boundary.
-The lower boundary comes first followed by the upper boundary, separated by a comma.
-For example `>3,<= 20` means the Element value **MUST** be greater than 3 and less than or equal to 20.
+The lower boundary comes first, followed by the upper boundary, separated by a comma.
+For example, `>3,<= 20` means the Element value **MUST** be greater than 3 and less than or equal to 20.

-A special form of lower and upper bounds using the `-` separator is possible, meaning the Element value **MUST** be greater than, or equal to, the first value and **MUST** be less than, or equal to, the second value.
-For example `1-10` is equivalent to `>=1,<=10`.
+A special form of lower and upper bounds using the `-` separator is possible, meaning the Element value **MUST** be greater than, or equal to, the first value and **MUST** be less than or equal to the second value.
+For example, `1-10` is equivalent to `>=1,<=10`.
 If the upper boundary is negative, the range attribute **MUST** use only the latter form.